 Awards under the 2007 Plan.
-The following table sets forth the options and restricted stock units issued under the 2007 Plan that were granted during 2020 to the following persons or groups: (i) each of our Named Executive Officers; (ii) our current executive officers as a group; (iii) all current directors who are not executive officers as a group; and (iv) all employees who are not executive officers.
+The following table sets forth the options and restricted stock units issued under the 2007 Plan that were granted to specified persons or groups since the 2007 Plan's inception.

-Number of Shares Underlying

-Name Position Awards Barry Quart, Pharm.D.
-Chief Executive Officer 408,333 John Poyhonen President and Chief Commercial Officer 190,000 Kimberly Manhard Executive Vice President, Drug Development 140,000 David Szekeres Executive Vice President, Chief Operating Officer 176,000 Lisa Peraza Vice President, Chief Accounting Officer 111,833 Former Executive Officer: Robert Hoffman All current executive officers as a group 1,026,166 All directors who are not employees 66,341 All employees, other than executive officers, as a group 3,567,435
+Name Position Number of Shares Underlying Awards Barry Quart, Pharm.D.
+Chief Executive Officer 3,058,048 John Poyhonen President and Chief Commercial Officer 852,582 Kimberly Manhard Executive Vice President, Drug Development 1,117,020 David Szekeres Executive Vice President, Chief Operating Officer 919,687 Lisa Peraza Vice President, Chief Accounting Officer 367,247 All current executive officers as a group 6,314,584 All directors who are not executive officers as a a group 652,491 Each nominee for election as a director Christian Waage 147,630 Craig Johnson 258,855 Sharmila Dissanaike, M.D.
+75,105 Stephen Davis 95,796 Susan Rodriguez 75,105 Each associate of any such directors, executive officers or nominees Each other person who received or is to receive e 5% of such options, warrants or rights All employees, including all officers who are n ot executive officers, as a group 14,292,133 58

 New Plan Benefits.
 The amount, if any, of equity-based compensation that may be awarded to officers, directors, employees and consultants following stockholder approval of this proposal is determined from time to time by our Board, as applicable, and is not presently determinable.
+However, each non-employee director is expected to receive an annual stock option and RSU grant in December 2022 in an aggregate amount equal to \$250,000.